State Owned Vehicle Usage

-Expenses for supplies, service, maintenance, repair, and storage of state-owned or leased motor vehicles shall be performed or arranged for under the supervision of the department head and pursuant to contracts for such supplies, services, maintenance, repair, and storage entered into by the Director of Purchases.
+Expenses for supplies, service, maintenance, repair, and storage of state-owned or leased motor vehicles shall be performed or arranged for under the supervision of the department head.
 The cost of such supplies, services, maintenance, repair, storage and the facilities therefore for state-owned or leased motor vehicles in a motor pool shall be included as part of the mileage charge made to the user departments.
 For state-owned or leased motor vehicles not assigned to the University motor pool, the actual cost of such supplies, services, maintenance, repairs, and storage shall be borne by the department incurring the same.

 Expenses may be incurred in the operation of state-owned or leased motor vehicles while on official state business.
 The traveler may make purchases of operation or maintenance items for a state-owned or leased motor vehicle such as gasoline, oil, tire, repairs, and lubrication.
-Wherever open-end contracts for the discount purchase of gasoline, oil, or services are entered into by the Director of Purchases, the special credit cards issued for such contracts shall be used.
-Tires shall be purchased under the contract established by the Director of Purchases.
+Wherever open-end contracts for the discount purchase of gasoline, oil or services are available, the special credit cards issued for such contracts shall be used.
 Expenses such as charges for ferry, bridges, or toll roads will be allowed.
 Receipts covering all items of expenditures shall be submitted as permitted and in the manner required by the rules and regulations governing travel expenses.

-Emergency repairs or purchases incurred for repairs or purchases of a major nature for state-owned or leased motor vehicle shall not be made without authorization from the department head.
-A major repair or purchase is defined as one that is $200 to $500.
-Purchases that exceed $5,000 require University Purchasing Office approval.
+Emergency repairs or purchases incurred for state-owned or leased motor vehicles shall not be made without authorization from the department head.
+Purchases that exceed $10,000 require University Purchasing Office approval.